package57/Clunker/Clunker.md

 ###***DataBase***
 A header for our database class.
 Nothing scary here.
 We’re going to use pointers, to dynamically instantiate objects, because they are big under the hood.
-Then ‘free’ them later, ‘delete’ them.
+Then ‘free’ them later.
+In other words delete them.

 **file CLEditDB.h** complete